-Ordnance Depots in the New Zealand Army had a reasonably well-recorded history from the late 1920’s when they were maintained in Trentham (The central depot), Ngaruawahia, Linton and later Waiouru in the North Island and Burnham in the South Island.
-These depots served the Army through the fiscally challenged 1930’s, the war years through to the 1990’s.
-Falling victim to progress including the introduction of computerised systems, which allowed many supplies to be sourced by units directly from commercial suppliers, and the converting of military posts as a result of the international Tail to Teeth doctrinal trend.
-Depots were stripped of military manpower and traditional functions leading to the full commercialisation of some and the shrinking of the regional Depots to mere shadows of what the were in their heyday.
+Ordnance Depots in the New Zealand Army had a reasonably well-recorded history from the late 1920s when they were maintained in Trentham (The central depot), Ngaruawahia, Linton and later Waiouru in the North Island and Burnham in the South Island.
+These depots served the Army through the fiscally challenged 1930s, the war years through to the 1990s.
+Falling victim to progress, including the introduction of computerised systems, which allowed many supplies to be sourced by units directly from commercial suppliers, and the converting of military posts due to the international Tail to Teeth doctrinal trend.
+Depots were stripped of military manpower and traditional functions, leading to the full commercialisation of some and the shrinking of the regional Depots to mere shadows of what they were in their heyday.

 The forgotten early days of New Zealand Ordnance

 Before the formation of the Ordnance Corps in 1917, responsibility for the provision of Ordnance stores was shared between the Staff of the Permanent Forces and the Civil Service-run Defence Stores Department, with the Defence Stores Department having Mobilisation Stores at:

 - Alexandra Barracks, Mount Cook, Wellington